Top Things to do in Istanbul | Best Places to Visit in Istanbul - MetanoiaTravelGuide

 Becoming Istanbul

-The first settlement and what followed in history is full of intrigues and sieges.
-It was one of the most coveted cities in the world and has seen numerous battles of the imperial powers trying to control it, from Byzas laying the claim in 7th century BC and calling it Byzantine till the arrival of the Persians who were overtaken by Alexander the Great by 4th century BC.
-A few centuries passed peacefully to be then conquered by Roman emperor Septimus Severus in the 2nd century AD.
-In the 4th century, emperor Constantine the Great made Byzantium the capital of the entire Roman Empire and renamed the land Constantinople.
-Byzantine rulers filled their city with the riches of the ancient world between the 4th and 6th centuries.
-In 532, under Justinian I regime, riots devastated the city.
-But Constantinople was rebuilt, and extraordinary monuments such as Hagia Sophia stand as a testament to the golden age of Byzantines.
-Arabs claimed this city for themselves in the 7th and 8th century, and then Barbarians did the same in the 9th and 10th, but a crippling time came with Fourth Crusade’s rule between 1204-1261, who ravaged the city and lay waste to its wonders looting all its wealth.
-After this destruction, Constantinople never gained its richness and power.
+The first settlement and what followed in history are full of intrigues and sieges.
+It was one of the most coveted cities in the world and saw numerous battles as imperial powers vied for control.
+Byzas claimed the city in the 7th century BC, calling it Byzantium, until the Persians arrived, only to be overtaken by Alexander the Great by the 4th century BC.
+After a few centuries of relative peace, the city was conquered by the Roman Emperor Septimius Severus in the 2nd century AD.
+In the 4th century, Emperor Constantine the Great made Byzantium the capital of the entire Roman Empire and renamed it Constantinople.
+Between the 4th and 6th centuries, Byzantine rulers filled their city with the riches of the ancient world.

-When Ottoman Turks conquered, led by Sultan Mehmet II in1453, he renamed the city Islambol and thus, it became the capital of the Ottoman Empire.
-Between the 15th and 16th centuries, sultans erected many mosques and public structures, increasing the population again by around half a million by the mid-1500's making Istanbul an important and strategic cultural, political, and trade centre.
-For thousands of centuries, Istanbul has stood the test of time, sometimes as a barrier and at times as a bridge witnessing the confluence of religion, culture and art, imperial reigns and visionaries.
+When Ottoman Turks conquered, led by Sultan Mehmet II in1453, he renamed the city Islambol, and thus, it became the capital of the Ottoman Empire.
+Between the 15th and 16th centuries, sultans erected many mosques and public structures, increasing the population again by around half a million by the mid-1500s, making Istanbul a critical and strategic cultural, political, and trade center.
+For thousands of centuries, Istanbul has stood the test of time, sometimes as a barrier and sometimes as a bridge, witnessing the confluence of religion, culture, art, imperial reigns, and visions of great leaders.

 “... haste can do nothing with these hills.
 I knew when I had looked for a long time that I had hardly begun to see.” ― Nan Shepherd, The Living Mountain

-Take your time while travelling.
-To have the best trip possible when we’re actually on it, we need to stay loose.
-The days you will spend in Istanbul, immerse yourself into the culture by reading novels and poetry, watching films and surfing their fashion and cookery channel.
-Watching the news channel in between, you coming and going from your hotel room.
-You may not understand everything about what you see and hear, but your senses will absorb the essence of the place, opening doors to greater insights on a surreal level.
+Take your time while traveling.
+To have the best trip possible, staying relaxed and open to the experience is important.
+During the days you'll spend in Istanbul, immerse yourself in the culture—read novels and poetry, watch films, and explore local fashion and cookery channels.
+Tune into the news channel from time to time as you come and go from your hotel room.
+You may not understand everything you see and hear, but your senses will absorb the essence of the place, opening doors to deeper insights on a surreal level.

-Every morning I got up with quiet energy around me, ready to leave my hotel and go in any one direction.
-Some days I travelled as far as 6 kilometres to see whatever there is to see in between.
+Every morning, I got up with quiet energy around me, ready to leave my hotel and go in any one direction.
+Some days, I traveled as far as 6 kilometers to see whatever there was to see in between.
 With the most important spots closely connected, it became easy to move about.
-When planning a trip, you cannot think of the things you will see in between your walk or your transportation from the airport to the hotel or from the hotel to visit an attraction.
-While anticipating a trip, we cannot imagine the people we will encounter and the little incidents that will happen, like a stranger picking up your bag for you, a helping hand by someone else while disembarking the ferry.
-The sights you will come across, such as the neighbourhoods where people go about their lives, a woman speaking to her children while another woman sits at a corner, having seen the better part of her life.
-A man in discussion with buyers for his fruits.
+When planning a trip, you cannot think of the things you will see between your walk or your transportation from the airport to the hotel or from the hotel to an attraction.
+While anticipating a trip, we cannot imagine the people we will encounter and the little incidents that will happen, like a stranger picking up your bag for you or a helping hand from someone else while disembarking the ferry.
+The sights you will come across are the neighborhoods where people go about their lives, a woman speaking to her children while another woman sits at a corner, having seen the better part of her life.
+A man is in discussion with buyers about his fruits.
 Passing these scenes makes our time in these places all the more real, and that infuses life in our imagination of the country.

 The Locality

-Istanbul is a place flooded with generally nice and compassionate people.
-Most of them are extremely friendly to tourists and encourage the whole lot to explore their country better.
-They take their time in explaining and feel pretty pleased about it too.
-Making evident the sense of hospitality is deeply ingrained in them.
+Istanbul is a place flooded with generally lovely and compassionate people.
+Most are extremely friendly to tourists and encourage them to explore their country better.
+They take their time explaining things and feel pretty pleased about it, too, making it evident that the sense of hospitality is deeply ingrained in them.

-From a traveller’s point of view, people in Istanbul are going about their day, taking care of anyone they come across.
-Also, they cannot stand a helpless cat or dog.
-Turkey is a place known for its caretaking attributes of stray animals; many feed them daily or immunise them just the same.
+From a traveler’s point of view, people in Istanbul go about their day taking care of anyone they come across.
+They also cannot stand a helpless cat or dog.
+Turkey is known for its caretaking attributes regarding stray animals; many feed them daily or immunize them just the same.

-Common in Istanbul is men holding conversations over their famous Turkish tea.
-Discussions, including politics and topics from all around the country, aren’t rare to watch the locals getting involved in.
-A country where the old and new are mixed together, the places in Istanbul range from being quiet to extremely noisy with all the hustle and bustle in the world.
-For instance, the Talimhane district near Taksim Square is a fairly quiet area with 3 to 4-star hotels.
-On the other hand, however, the modern side of Istanbul in Galata is a highly vibrating neighbourhood full of energy.
+Common in Istanbul are men holding conversations over their famous Turkish tea.
+Discussions about politics and topics from around the country aren’t rare, and the locals often get involved.
+In a country where the old and new are mixed, places in Istanbul range from quiet to extremely noisy with all the hustle and bustle in the world.
+For instance, the Talimhane district near Taksim Square is fairly quiet, with 3 to 4-star hotels.
+On the other hand, however, the modern side of Istanbul in Galata is a highly vibrant neighborhood full of energy.

-Pay a visit here, check out the food joints next to monuments, and sit outside the café to watch the tourists moving in and around the place.
+Pay a visit here, check out the food joints next to the monuments, and sit outside the café to watch the tourists move in and around the place.
 Go to the shops and see what they sell.
-Buy local things, talk to the shopkeeper and pick his brains if you are buying; he sure will entertain you.
+Buy local things, talk to the shopkeeper, and pick his brains if you buy; he sure will entertain you.

 “It is discouraging to try to penetrate a mind like yours.
 You ought to get it out and dance on it.
 That would take some of the rigidity out of it.” ― Mark Twain

-Learn not to be too rigid while travelling; by being agile with your itinerary, you will let in the experiences waiting to reveal themselves to you.
-Being very rigid and planning meticulously with attention only to its execution will put you at risk for unfavourably comparing your expectations to the real thing.
+Learn not to be too rigid while traveling.
+By being flexible with your itinerary, you’ll allow the experiences waiting to reveal themselves to you.
+Being overly rigid and planning meticulously, with a focus solely on execution, risks comparing your expectations unfavorably to reality.

-These ancient arcades of Grand Bazaar are one of the largest and oldest covered bazaars in the world.
-The Grand Bazaar is 30,700 square meters with over 60 streets and alleys and 4,000 shops.
+These ancient arcades of the Grand Bazaar are among the largest and oldest covered bazaars in the world.
+The Grand Bazaar spans 30,700 square meters, with over 60 streets and alleys and 4,000 shops.
 The original historical core of the bazaar, İç Bedesten, was completed by Mehmet the Conqueror in 1461.
-A “bedesten” refers to an indoor arcade with shops, and there are several areas within the bazaar referred to by this name.
+A “bedesten” refers to an indoor arcade with shops, and there are several areas within the bazaar that are referred to by this name.

-The difficulty that most travellers experience when visiting the bazaar is the absence of its plan that gives an idea of its layout or the orientation of its streets, except an excellent guide book, a GPS or your patience in asking at every turn which way is what and which way to come out from.
+The difficulty that most travelers experience when visiting the bazaar is the absence of a clear map that shows its layout or the orientation of its streets.
+Unless you have an excellent guidebook, a GPS, or plenty of patience to ask at every turn which way is which and how to find your way out, it can be quite challenging.

 In the maze of covered streets, merchants called out as I passed, pools of light illuminating gold bangles, scarves, ceramics, and hookahs for sale.
-Many shops were not unlike mall boutiques, with electric signs, glass storefronts, and shelves of accessories and housewares.
-Outdoors, under tarps and awnings, were entire streets lined with stalls selling cookware and household sundries (brooms, feather dusters, honey wands).
-Some of the items, whether an economy-size pack of sponges or a wood chair, dangled like piñatas from ropes above shoppers' heads.
+Many shops resembled mall boutiques, with electric signs, glass storefronts, and shelves of accessories and housewares.
+Outdoors, under tarps and awnings, entire streets were lined with stalls selling cookware and household sundries (brooms, feather dusters, honey wands).
+Some items, whether an economy-size pack of sponges or a wooden chair, dangled like piñatas from ropes above shoppers' heads.

 Opening days: The Grand Bazaar is closed on Sundays and Turkish public holidays.